 One great way to show one’s skills is through a work portfolio.
 So, what is a work portfolio, why have one, and what can you include in it?
 Let us explore those.

 A work portfolio is a selection of work cases that you put together to prove your expertise.

 Why have a portfolio?

-The main reason to have one is it asks as solid proof of your capabilities.
+The main reason to have one is it acts as solid proof of your capabilities.
 Without one, you will only be telling your audience about your skills without any proof.
-The power of a work portfolio is supplemented by a new push to emphasize skills on hiring procedures over only degrees.
+The power of a work portfolio is supplemented by a new push to emphasize skills in hiring procedures over only degrees.
 We made a video on The Case for Skills – Do University Degrees Matter.

 What can you include in your SOLIDWORKS Portfolio?